silasary/apworlds/README.md

 Currently the following flags are supported:
 * `after_dark` This game is 18+ or Unrated.
 The Updater has a setting to hide these games.
 * `unready` This game is still in early development.
 The Updater won't show this game unless you already have it installed.
+* `tracker_included` This game has an integrated tracker, and doesn't need an external tracker.